Youth and Young Adult Peer Support: A Model for Youth Violence Prevention & Promoting Wellness

 Transformation Team Subjects: Community Wellness & Peer Supports, Youth & Young Adults of Transition Age

-Key Topics: Peer Support, Positive Youth Development, Program Development, Tribal, Violence Prevention
+Key Topics: Peer Support, Positive Youth Development, Program Development, System of Care, Tribal, Violence Prevention

 Key Populations: American Indian or Alaska Native